toastytrumpet/100-days-of-code/log.md

 **Today's Progress**: Restarted javascript module in Udemy

-**Thoughts:** I haven't coded in half and year really struggle with the math parts of js
+**Thoughts:** I haven't coded in half and year really struggle with the math parts of js.
+Using sublime merge is an initial headache and getting used to commiting things to git has been weird to say the least.

 **Link to work:** [Calculator App](http://www.example.com)